Autodesk/sydevs/getting_started/part02.md

             setting_up/
 ```

 The `CMakeLists.txt` file will have to be updated, so let's get that out of the way.
 Add the following instructions to the `Examples` section.
-These instructions prepare a list of the header (.h) files we will later create in the `waveform` folder.
+These instructions prepare a list of the header (.h) files you will later create in the `waveform` folder.

 ```cmake
 set(WAVEFORM_DIR ${EXAMPLES_DIR}/getting_started/waveform)